 Make no mistake - having the best antivirus software (opens in new tab) on your PC is an absolute necessity.
 Antivirus applications keep our computers safe from more than just aggressive computer viruses; they also fend off spyware, Trojans, and other forms of malware that can ruin a PC or steal private information, which will ultimately lead to you making a quick call to an identity theft protection (opens in new tab) service.
 We recommend most of the top providers: Norton 360 (opens in new tab) and Bitdefender (opens in new tab) are among the best.

-Just a few decades ago, though, there was no such thing as antivirus software.
-In fact, back then, there wasn't even a use for it since the internet was not used by the populace yet and the threat wasn't a widespread problem.
+Just a few decades ago, though, there were no such things as antivirus programs.
+In fact, back then, there wasn't even a use for them since the internet wasn't adopted by the general populace, and the threat of subverting it wasn't a widespread problem.
 Viruses were contained within the small network of computers that pre-dated the internet.

 The Creeper Virus was eventually deleted by a program known as The Reaper.
-You may consider The Reaper the first antivirus software, but the word "virus" wasn't used as the official name of a computer invasion of this type until it was coined by American computer scientist Frederick B. Cohen in 1983.
+You may consider The Reaper the first true antivirus, but the term "virus" wasn't used as the official name of a computer invasion until it was coined by American computer scientist Frederick B. Cohen in 1983.

-The Creeper was followed by several more viruses, but the first official antivirus software was developed a few years later.
-It was called self-reproduction software.
-This means that the software simply kept a virus from creating copies of itself, which is the primary function of a virus.
-It really didn't protect the computer from multitude outside forces like today's internet security software does.
+The Creeper was followed by several more viruses, but the first official antivirus, as we might recognize it, was developed a few years later.
+It was called 'self-reproduction software', and this means that the software simply kept a virus from creating copies of itself, which is the primary function of a virus.
+It really didn't protect the computer from a multitude of outside forces, like today's internet security software (opens in new tab) does.

-The actual removal of viruses using anti-virus technology didn't begin until the late 1980s.
-The first removal of a computer virus is believed to have been performed by Bernd Fix in 1987.
-Fix, a computer security expert and living embodiment of nominative determinism, is credited with the removal of the Vienna Virus.
-The Vienna Virus is still used throughout the world.
-It infects uninfected files in a computer every time an infected file is run.
-Fortunately, this virus can be detected and removed with today's best antivirus software (opens in new tab).
+The actual removal of viruses using antivirus technology as we know it today didn't begin until the late 1980s.
+The first removal of a computer virus is believed to have been performed by the aptly named Bernd Fix in 1987.
+Fix, a computer security expert and living embodiment of nominative determinism, is credited with the removal of the Vienna Virus from a PC.
+The Vienna Virus is still used throughout the world, and it infects uninfected files in a computer every time an infected file is run.
+Fortunately, this virus can be detected and removed relatively easily with today's best antivirus software (opens in new tab).

-No one can be sure exactly which program was the first antivirus software, but one thing is in fact clear to the millions of computer users that log on each year; thanks to those early programmers and computer-security pioneers, our computers and personal information are safe from hackers and viruses.
+While there are multiple claims on being the 'first' antivirus software, one thing is clear to the millions of computer users that log on each year: thanks to those early programmers and computer-security pioneers, our computers and personal information are relatively safe from hackers and viruses.
 Not completely safe, as people constantly strive to undermine the technology we use, but the programs now are as sophisticated as the attacks used on them.